nextflow-io/website/content/podcast/2024/ep28_seqera_and_nextflow_in_public_health_kelsey_florek.md

-title=Seqera and Nextflow in public health — Interview with Kelsey Florek episode=28 description=Rob Lalonde and Kelsey Florek discuss how genomic surveillance has changed since the COVID pandemic, and how Seqera Platform and Nextflow pipelines have substantially lowered the barrier to entry for bioinformaticians running workflows in public health labs and in the field. date=2024-01-08 type=podcast subtype=Interview
+title=Seqera and Nextflow in public health episode=28 description=Rob Lalonde interviews Kelsey Florek about using Nextflow, nf-core pipelines and Seqera platform for genomic surveillance in public health labs. date=2024-01-08 type=podcast subtype=Interview